Jack Barry (game show host): After the scandal

 In the fall of 1961, Barry moved to Hollywood, Florida, where he and Dan Enright still owned a small AM radio station, WGMA (now WLQY), which they had purchased in 1957; Barry ran the station for nine months and used it as a base of operations for a new production company to create game shows.
 He developed a game show called Hole in One, which he hosted for station WLBW-TV (now WPLG) in Miami in the spring of 1962.
 The show combined a word game with golf and offered a prize of $5,000 to anyone able to sink nine holes-in-one in a row.
 The show was cancelled after thirteen weeks.

 Move to Los Angeles

 Barry also hosted the game shows By the Numbers, Addograms, and Pick 'n' Choose, as well as a two-hour talk show titled L.A.
 Today.
+In 1963, while being emoloyed by KTLA, he was optioned by CBS for a game show Where Are You From?, but it was never materialized due to the failure of ABC's 100 Grand.
 In 1964, KTLA-TV was purchased from Paramount by an investment group headed by Gene Autry, which later controlled the California Angels (now the Los Angeles Angels) baseball team and Channel 5.
 Autry overhauled the station's schedule and dropped most of the game and variety shows, and Barry lost his job with the station in August 1964.
 Barry spent the next two years working primarily as a game show consultant to other producers.
 Barry even dabbled in acting, playing a newsman on the premiere of the mid-1960s TV series Batman.
 He also assisted with directing several episodes of Batman in 1966.
 He also did a guest reporter spot on the TV series The Addams Family.